By Cameron Lee

 “We had 60 people on the payroll building computers… this coming weekend when we do our thing on Saturday, we’ll pass the 13,000th computer that we’ve built since 2013,” Millen said.

 In previous years, E2D’s laptop distribution days, or “D-days” as they refer to them, were at physical locations like ImagineOn, where people would wait in line the Saturday before school started.
 This year of course, will be different.
-AvidXchange, the Charlotte-based software company, not only provided 1,600 square feet of working space for E2D when schools were shut down due to Covid-19, but they will also host the drive-thru/walk-up for distribution day this year at the Music Factory.
+AvidXchange, the Charlotte-based software company, not only provided 1,600 square feet of working space for E2D when schools were shut down due to Covid-19, but they also host the drive-thru/walk-up for distribution day.

 As for the laptops, CMS schools, government agencies, and local nonprofits seek out those in need of the computers prior to the event, but the opportunity to purchase a refurbished laptop for just $75 is open to the public on a first-come, first-serve basis with a student ID number.
 Millen recommends arriving early because they sell out fast.